nohros/nsPopover/README.md

 ### ``ns-popover-hide-on-click {Boolean}``

-Whether or not to hide the popover when it is clicked on, default: ``true``.
+The ``ns-popover-hide-on-click`` specify whether to close the popover when clicking on it, default: ``true``.
+This allows for element-targeted closing of the popover (e.g via a close button within the popover element).

 ### ``ns-popover-mouse-relative {{String}}``

 Locks the position relative to the mouse.
 The following are possible values:
- * x - Constraints the x axis to follow the mouse
+ * x - Constraints the x axis to follow the mouse.
- * y - Constraints the y axis to follow the mouse
+ * y - Constraints the y axis to follow the mouse.
- * xy - Constraints both the x and y axis to follow the mouse
+ * xy - Constraints both the x and y axis to follow the mouse.

 ### Programmatic Hiding of the Popover